 Aerotoxic Syndrome is frequently misdiagnosed and mistreated by doctors who are unfamiliar with a hidden cause of poisonings.
 This often results in patients being treated with i.e., anti-depressants, antibiotics, anti-inflammatories, and other drugs.
 "Health Effects after Fumes Exposure," view a presentation here.

 Indoor pollution can be worse than outdoor pollution!
 And in an aircraft which is a sealed environment no window or door can be opened - no escape route is given.

 So-called 'jet lag' is caused by crossing time zones.
 A one-off acute poisoning or repeated low-level exposures to these fumes can produce more and sometimes indistinguishable symptoms called 'jet lag'.
 Very few victims will work out the cause of their ill health, since being 'gassed' is subtle, mostly invisible, and certainly not expected.

-Despite repeated calls by dedicated organisations, still, no sensors for gas/ CO or other substances' detection have been fitted in modern jets, not to mention effective filters.
+Despite repeated calls by dedicated organizations, still, no sensors for gas/ CO or other substances' detection have been fitted in modern jets, not to mention effective filters.
 Calls for 'more training of the crew' do not make sense since the question is: what for training?
 Once the fumes ('odors') are present, there is nothing much one can do other than don a professional type respirator mask, which are not available for cabin crew, never mind passengers!
 The pilots at least have their full-face oxygen masks for emergency protection.
 And what type of training is required to avoid constant low-level pollution?